Monday, October 6, 2025

 ...genuine hearing is without sound.
 So it is said that perceiving without eye or ear is where the wonder is verified and fulfilled.
 Light streams forth from there and many thousands of images appear. (in Leighton 2000, 42-43)

-This description reminds me of a beautiful scene from the Edward Burger documentary One Mind about monastic life at the Zhenru Chan Monastery.
+This description recalls a beautiful scene from Edward Burger’s documentary One Mind about monastic life at the Zhenru Chan Monastery.
 In this scene, a monastic describes how to drink tea with the following words:

 "When you drink tea, be mindful of the place from where mind arises.
 If there are thoughts there, then when you drink tea, you won't taste Zen" (2016).

-In other words, when engaging with the senses, the monastic puts into practice the instruction of the Śūraṅgama by, in this example, tasting 'tasting' in a nondual and non-conceptual manner.
-By doing so, the monk is mindful of the "place from where mind arises"–the unconditioned Tathāgata store free from conceptualizations.
-It would be consistent with this view that the same monastic approached chanting with a similar mindset.
+In other words, when engaging with the senses, the monastic enacts the instruction of the Śūraṅgama Sūtra by, in this case, tasting 'tasting' in a nondual and nonconceptual manner.
+In doing so, the monk is mindful of the "place from where mind arises"—the unconditioned Tathāgata store, free from conceptualization.
+It would be consistent with this view that the same monastic approached chanting in the same way: hearing not sounds, but hearing itself.
+From this perspective, chanting’s musical dimension is not an aesthetic embellishment but a direct path of realization.
+The practice of "hearing hearing" reveals sound not as an obstacle to awakening but as its very expression.

 Revealing or constructing Mind

-If this is what is truly soteriological about monastic chant, we quickly realize that these qualities also can be achieved in music other than 'Buddhist' chant.
-Even Christian chanting achieves these same qualities.
-Because of this, one might ponder whether the Buddhist context provides something that makes the 'Buddhist' hearing different from the 'Christian'.
+If this is what is truly soteriological about monastic chant, it becomes clear that these same qualities can also arise in forms of music other than explicitly 'Buddhist' chant.
+Even Christian chant, for instance, can evoke such states of awareness.
+This raises the question of whether the Buddhist context offers something that makes the act of hearing different from the 'Christian'.

-In his book why i am not a buddhist, Thompson addresses a parallel tension that exists between, on the one hand, the popular rhetoric found in contemporary meditation communities about meditation as something that reveals the mind or aspects of it, and, on the other hand, the insight gesticulated to above that the contexts for meditation are something that actively shapes the mind.
-Given that meditators often are provided with rich conceptual systems through which to interpret their meditative experiences, Thompson questions how these systems possibly could not construct and shape what we experience:
+In Why I Am Not a Buddhist, Thompson addresses a parallel tension—between, on the one hand, the popular rhetoric in contemporary meditation communities that describes meditation as a means of revealing the mind or its true nature, and, on the other hand, the recognition, gestured toward above, that meditative contexts actively shape the mind.
+Given that meditators are typically provided with elaborate conceptual frameworks through which to interpret their experiences, Thompson asks how such frameworks could not influence or construct what is experienced.
+As he writes:

 "On the one hand, mindfulness meditation is a practice that shapes the mind according to certain goals and norms, such as making the mind calmer and less impulsive. [...]
 How are these two ways of thinking about bare attention—as disinterested disclosure of how the mind truly is versus as shaping it according to a value standard—supposed to be related?
 They seem to be in tension.
 To disclose something requires not changing it as you disclose it.
 To shape the mind is to change it.
 How can bare attention reveal the mind if it also changes it?"
 (2020)

-In his analysis of the rhetoric surrounding modern Buddhist practices, Thompson sees that in contemporary mindfulness communities, it is not uncommon to present meditation as a tool for revealing the mind as it truly is.
-However, Thompson argues that attention and mindfulness cannot reveal the mind without affecting it.
-Instead, he suggests that meditation "provides insight into the mind (and body) in the way that body practices like dance, yoga, and martial arts provide insight into the body (and mind)" (2020).
+In his analysis of the rhetoric surrounding modern Buddhist practices, Thompson observes that contemporary mindfulness communities often portray meditation as a tool for revealing the mind as it truly is.
+Yet, he contends that attention and mindfulness cannot reveal the mind without simultaneously affecting it.
+Meditation, in his view, is not a transparent window onto an already-given mental reality but a disciplined practice that enacts particular forms of knowing and being.
+As he writes, meditation "provides insight into the mind (and body) in the way that body practices like dance, yoga, and martial arts provide insight into the body (and mind)" (Thompson 2020), and to this list we may also add chanting.

 "seeing, listening, sensing, and knowing are inherently your original nature, which is also called original mind.
 There is no Buddha other than the mind" (Jia 2006, 77).

-Bringing Mǎzǔ's perspective into the conversation will be important when gauging the soteriological value of music.
-What it means for our current discussion is that to disengage hearing from external sounds—and by so doing 'hear' hearing itself (i.e., hearing the nature of Mind)—as explained in the Śūraṅgama, does not mean that the nature of Mind is somehow only revealed when there is no phenomenal content or no mode of listening operating.
-In this way, Mǎzǔ is in full agreement with Thompson in that "[m]editation provides insight into the mind (and body) in the way that body practices like dance, yoga, and martial arts provide insight into the body (and mind)" (2020).
-And because this is true, the reverse statement is also true: chanting provides the same access to the mind as meditation.
-We do not need absolute silence to 'hear' hearing, nor do we need the experience of a non-constructed, state-less presence of meaningless flow.
-We can hear 'hearing' even when there is sound, and, more importantly, even when we are intuiting sounds through a constructed, even conceptually scaffolded, musical mode of listening just as long as we hear it non-dually–as long as we hear it as nothing other than mind.
+Taking Mǎzǔ’s perspective seriously means that to disengage hearing from external sounds—and thereby "hear" hearing itself, as described in the Śūraṅgama—need not imply that the nature of Mind is revealed only in moments devoid of phenomenal content or when all modes of listening are suspended.
+In this respect, Mǎzǔ aligns perfectly with Thompson’s insight that "[m]editation provides insight into the mind (and body) in the way that body practices like dance, yoga, and martial arts provide insight into the body (and mind)" (2020).
+And because this is so, the converse also holds: chanting provides insight into the nature of Mind analagous to meditation.
+We do not require absolute silence to 'hear' hearing, nor the (impossible) experience of a pure, unconstructed presence of meaningless flow.
+We can hear 'hearing' even amid sound—and, more profoundly, even when sound is apprehended through a constructed or conceptually scaffolded musical mode of listening—so long as it is heard nondually, as nothing other than Mind itself.

 Grasping dharmas

-It follows from the arguments above that all modes of listening conform to the absolute nature (證┌性 zheng zhengxing) and are pure functions (淨用 jingyong).
-However, despite such affirming statements, it is customary to add clarifying conditions.
-For example, while Dōgen affirmed that we are never apart from Buddhahood, even in our most delusional moments, he also added that if there is even a slight discrepancy, the Way becomes as distant "as heaven from earth" (Waddell & Abe 2002, 2).
-Similarly, while Mǎzǔ taught that while Buddha Nature manifests in ordinary functions, he still maintained that there is a distinction between saṃsāra and nirvāṇa.
-By drawing upon the concept of the two aspects of the One Mind, as found in the Dàshéng Qǐxìn Lùn, Mǎzǔ argued that the difference between the Thusness aspect of Mind and the saṃsāric aspect of Mind is a matter of engagement or praxis, rather than essence.
-When we grasp characteristics and qualities, reality is engaged as saṃsāra.
-In the same vein, music can be said to not always work perfectly and cannot always be considered a pure function.
-To actualize Thusness, we must refrain from grasping dharmas.
+It follows from Mǎzǔ’s nondual perspective that all modes of listening ultimately conform to the absolute nature (證性 zhèngxìng) and constitute pure functioning (淨用 jìngyòng).
+Yet, after such affirmations, Buddhist thinkers are often quick to add important qualifications.
+Dōgen, for example, affirmed that we are never apart from Buddhahood, even in our most deluded moments, but cautioned that if there is even the slightest discrepancy, the Way becomes as distant "as heaven from earth" (Waddell & Abe 2002, 2).
+Likewise, while Mǎzǔ taught that Buddha Nature manifests through ordinary functions, he nevertheless maintained a distinction between saṃsāra and nirvāṇa.
+Drawing on the doctrine of the two aspects of the One Mind found in the Dàshéng qǐxìn lùn, Mǎzǔ explained that the difference between the Thusness aspect of Mind and its saṃsāric aspect lies not in essence but in engagement or praxis.
+When we grasp characteristics and qualities, we relate to reality as saṃsāra.
+In the same vein, music cannot always be said to function purely: it, too, can fail to actualize Thusness when grasping arises.

 “Objects (jing 境) are created by the mind rather than coming from outside.
 The ancient [master] says, ‘If you hear the sound of water for thirty years but do not let it move the faculty of thought (意根), you will realize the perfect understanding of the ear (耳根圓通) of Bodhisattva Avalokiteśvara.” (境自心 生,非從外來。古人云:三十年聞水聲,不轉意根,當證觀音耳根圓通)" (Zhang Dewei 2016, 336-337).